It's always been possible to add pictures from an online source within PowerPoint. For more than a decade, this online

-Commons pictures.
+pictures.
 And all this happens within PowerPoint -- there's no need to open your web browser.

-Similar to what we learnt in the
+Similar to what we learned in the Insert

-- You use a layout that includes a content placeholder
+- You use a layout that includes a Content placeholder

 - You insert a picture within a slide irrespective of its layout